OpenVnmrJ/Documentation/Contributing.md

 9. Make a pull request back to the development branch, see Git Pulls

  A bit complicated for one page, but it works well with hundreds of files and hundreds of contributors.

+ See https://sandofsky.com/blog/git-workflow.html for a background on git workflow.

 ###Branches###